rkumar-bengaluru/artifical-intelligence/README.md

 ![Awesome](https://github.com/rkumar-bengaluru/data-science/blob/main/20-Tensorflow/07-Skimlit/resources/ml_map.png)

+Artificial Intelligence (AI) is a broad field that encompasses various components and techniques.
+The key components of artificial intelligence include:

+* Knowledge Representation: AI systems require a way to represent and store knowledge to reason and make decisions.
+This includes representing facts, rules, concepts, relationships, and other forms of information in a structured and organized manner.

+* Machine Learning: Machine learning is a subset of AI that focuses on enabling systems to automatically learn from data and improve performance without being explicitly programmed.
+It involves algorithms and techniques that allow machines to recognize patterns, make predictions, and adapt to new information.

+* Natural Language Processing (NLP): NLP involves enabling computers to understand, interpret, and generate human language.
+It encompasses techniques for tasks such as speech recognition, language understanding, sentiment analysis, machine translation, and text generation.

+* Computer Vision: Computer vision deals with enabling machines to see and interpret visual information from images or videos.
+It involves techniques for tasks like object recognition, image classification, object tracking, image generation, and scene understanding.

+* Robotics: Robotics combines AI and physical systems to create intelligent machines capable of performing physical tasks.
+It involves developing algorithms and control systems for robots to perceive their environment, plan actions, manipulate objects, and interact with humans.

+* Expert Systems: Expert systems are AI systems that emulate the expertise and decision-making abilities of human experts in specific domains.
+They use knowledge-based rules and reasoning techniques to provide advice, make recommendations, and solve complex problems.

+* Planning and Decision Making: AI systems often need to plan and make decisions based on their understanding of the world and the available information.
+This involves techniques such as automated planning, reasoning under uncertainty, and decision-making algorithms.

+* Cognitive Computing: Cognitive computing aims to create AI systems that can simulate human thought processes, including perception, reasoning, learning, problem-solving, and decision-making.
+It involves the development of algorithms inspired by human cognition and neuroscience.

+* Neural Networks: Neural networks are computational models inspired by the structure and function of the human brain.
+They consist of interconnected nodes, or artificial neurons, organized in layers.
+Neural networks are capable of learning complex patterns and relationships from data through training.

+* Knowledge Representation and Reasoning: AI systems need mechanisms to represent knowledge and use it for reasoning and inference.
+This includes techniques such as logical reasoning, probabilistic reasoning, ontologies, semantic networks, and rule-based systems.

+* Data Mining: Data mining involves extracting valuable insights and knowledge from large datasets.
+It uses AI techniques to discover patterns, correlations, anomalies, and trends in data, enabling businesses and organizations to make data-driven decisions.

+* Adaptive Systems: Adaptive systems refer to AI systems that can learn and adapt over time based on their experiences and feedback.
+These systems can improve their performance, optimize their behavior, and adjust their strategies in response to changing environments or new data.

+These components collectively contribute to the development of artificial intelligence systems with various capabilities, such as understanding human language, recognizing images, making decisions, solving complex problems, and learning from data.
+Different AI applications may focus on specific components or combine multiple components to achieve their goals.

 ### Supervised learning

 Supervised Learning is a type of machine learning where an algorithm learns from labeled training data to make predictions or decisions on new, unseen data.
 In supervised learning, the algorithm is provided with a dataset that consists of input data and corresponding correct output labels or target values.
 The goal is to learn a mapping or relationship between the input data and the desired output labels, allowing the algorithm to generalize and make accurate predictions on new, unseen data.